Section 950: the treatment of sporting rights

 6. Sporting Rights owned by the Crown and by statutory Authorities/privatised companies

-The provisions of S2(2) and (5) LGRA 1997 appear to apply equally to hereditaments where the Crown (see S3 LGRA 1997), or a statutory authority/privatised company are the rateable occupiers of hereditaments comprising or including sporting rights, which are, or may be shown in either local, or if any in central, NDR lists.
+The provisions of S2(2) and (5) LGRA 1997 appear to apply equally to hereditaments where the Crown (see S3 LGRA 1997), or a statutory authority/privatised company are the rateable occupiers of hereditaments comprising or including sporting rights, which are, or may be shown in either local, or if any in central, Non Domestic Rating lists.